 There seems to be little consensus on what real-time ML means, and there hasn’t been a lot of in-depth discussion on how it’s done in the industry.
 In this post, I want to share what I’ve learned after talking to about a dozen companies that are doing it.

+Real-time machine learning is the approach of using real-time data to generate more accurate predictions and adapt models to changing environments.
 There are two levels of real-time machine learning that I’ll go over in this post.

 - Level 1: Your ML system makes predictions in real-time (online predictions).

 - Level 2: Your system can incorporate new data and update your model in real-time (continual learning).

 I use “model” to refer to the machine learning model and “system” to refer to the infrastructure around it, including data pipeline and monitoring systems.